Bison spread as Native American tribes reclaim stewardship - KTVZ

 Heinert nodded in satisfaction to a park service employee as the animals stomped their hooves and kicked up dust in the cold wind.
 He took a brief call from Iowa about another herd being transferred to tribes in Minnesota and Oklahoma, then spoke with a fellow trucker about yet more bison destined for Wisconsin.

-Most bison in North America are in commercial herds, treated no differently than cattle.

-“Buffalo, they walk in two worlds,” Heinert said. ”Are they commercial or are they wildlife?
+“Buffalo, they walk in two worlds,” said Heinert, 50. ”Are they commercial or are they wildlife?
 From the tribal perspective, we’ve always deemed them as wildlife, or to take it a step further, as a relative.”

-Some 82 tribes across the U.S. — from New York to Alaska — now have more than 20,000 bison in 65 herds — and that’s been growing in recent years along with the desire among Native Americans to reclaim stewardship of an animal their ancestors lived alongside and depended upon for millennia.
+Now 82 tribes across the U.S. have more than 20,000 bison in 65 herds — and that’s been growing along with the desire among Native Americans to reclaim stewardship of an animal their ancestors depended upon for millennia.

-European settlers destroyed that balance when they slaughtered the great herds.
-Bison almost went extinct until conservationists including Teddy Roosevelt intervened to reestablish a small number of herds largely on federal lands.
-Native Americans were sometimes excluded from those early efforts carried out by conservation groups.
+European settlers destroyed that balance, driving bison nearly extinct until conservationists including Teddy Roosevelt intervened to reestablish a small number of herds.

-Heinert, 50, a South Dakota state senator and director of the InterTribal Buffalo Council, views his job in practical terms: Get bison to tribes that want them, whether two animals or 200.
-He helps them rekindle long-neglected cultural connections, increase food security, reclaim sovereignty and improve land management.
-This fall, Heinert’s group has moved 2,041 bison to 22 tribes in 10 states.

-“All of these tribes relied on them at some point, whether that was for food or shelter or ceremonies.
-The stories that come from those tribes are unique to those tribes,” he said.
-“Those tribes are trying to go back to that, reestablishing that connection that was once there and was once very strong.”
+“All of these tribes relied on them at some point,” he said.
+“Those tribes are trying to go back to that, reestablishing that connection.”

-Bison for centuries set rhythms of life for the Lakota Sioux and many other nomadic tribes that followed their annual migrations.
+Bison for centuries set rhythms of life for the Lakota and other nomadic tribes.
 Hides for clothing and teepees, bones for tools and weapons, horns for ladles, hair for rope — a steady supply of bison was fundamental.

-At so-called “buffalo jumps,” herds would be run off cliffs, then butchered over days and weeks.
-Archaeologists have found immense volumes of bones buried at some sites, suggesting processing on a major scale.
+At so-called “buffalo jumps.” herds would be run off cliffs, then butchered over days and weeks.

-European settlers and firearms brought a new level of industry to the enterprise as hunters, U.S. troops and tourists shot bison and a growing commercial market used their parts in machinery, fertilizer and clothing.
-By 1889, few bison remained: 10 animals in central Montana, 20 each in central Colorado and southern Wyoming, 200 in Yellowstone National Park, some 550 in northern Alberta and about 250 in zoos and private herds.
+European settlers brought a new level of industry to the enterprise — and bison killing dramatically increased, their parts used in machinery, fertilizer and clothing.
+By 1889, only about 1,000 remained.

-Piles of buffalo skulls seen in haunting photos from that era illustrate an ecological and cultural disaster.

 “We wanted to populate the western half of the United States because there were so many people in the East,” U.S. Interior Secretary Deb Haaland, the first Native American cabinet member, said in an interview.
 “They wanted all of the Indians dead so they could take their land away.”